dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  When I was young, I thought that money was the most important thing in life; now that I am old, I know that it is.
+  Action is the foundational key to all success.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1005 days)
+## 🌟 Experiences (1006 days)

 ### 🧮 Programming languages